- What are the emotional stages of divorce?

 This stage I visited often and my ex took a bashing.
-Seriously, when your world is falling down around you who better to blame for all your problems than a crazy ex husband?
+Seriously, when your world is falling down around you who better to blame for all your problems than a crazy ex-husband?
 If the car battery died, guess who I blamed?
-If it rained on a day I had planned to go the beach, it was his fault.
+If it rained on a day I had planned to go to the beach, it was his fault.
 I had no role in any adversity that came my way!
-During the anger phase he became the worst lover I had ever had, ugly beyond description, a slob, a wimp…my anger did a number on him and his character.
+During the anger phase, he became the worst lover I had ever had, ugly beyond description, a slob, a wimp…my anger did a number on him and his character.
 My advice about the Anger Stage?
 Have at it!
-As long as there are no little ears to hear your disparaging and insulting remarks about your ex feel free to let out all the pent up anger you stuffed during the Denial Stage.
+As long as there are no little ears to hear your disparaging and insulting remarks about your ex feel free to let out all the pent-up anger you stuffed during the Denial Stage.

 You’ll be in bed or in front of the television for most of this stage.
 Sadness, debilitating sadness becomes your constant companion.
 This is the one stage we all expect.
 We know that depression is going to hit, what we don’t realize is that depression can go hand in hand with all the stages of grief.